manasa-arun/python/content/en/Tips/chr-ord-built-in_functions-in-python.md

 TypeError: ord() expected a character, but string of length 2 found
 ```
 why because the character length is `one`.
-We can pass in any `single string characte`r and the function will return an integer
+We can pass in any `single string character` and the function will return an integer

 ## `chr()` function convert unicode to char